fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 Executing (default): SELECT "id", "content", "important", "date" FROM "notes" AS "note" WHERE "note". "id" = '1';
 ```

-If no note is found, return the operation <i>null</i>, and in this case the relevant status code is given.
+If no note is found, the operation returns <i>null</i>, and in this case the relevant status code is given.

 Modifying the note is done as follows.
 Only the modification of the <i>important</i> field is supported, since the application's frontend does not need anything else: